receet/slate/source/index.html.md

-totalTaxShipping | Shipping tax amount | No subTotalProduct | Sub-total amount (before tax and discount) | Yes totalAdjustment | Total amount of discounts applied on order | No adjustmentDescription | Order Level Discout description (e.g. 10% Discount) | No description | Short description of order, if needed| No currency | Currency used (USD, ILS, etc....) | Yes timePlaced | Time and date of when the order was placed, Date format:  | Yes createdBy | (STRING) - Identifier for the cashier (name or ID) | No topTextArea | (STRING) Free text area shows at the top of the receipt.
+totalTaxShipping | Shipping tax amount | No subTotalProduct | Sub-total amount (before tax and discount) | Yes totalAdjustment | Total amount of discounts applied on order | No adjustmentDescription | Order Level Discount description (e.g. 10% Discount) | No description | Short description of order, if needed| No currency | Currency used (USD, ILS, etc....) | Yes timePlaced | Time and date of when the order was placed, Date format:  | Yes createdBy | (STRING) - Identifier for the cashier (name or ID) | No topTextArea | (STRING) Free text area shows at the top of the receipt.
 Can take multiple values (pipe separated, example below).
 Each value show on a new line | No bottomTextArea | (STRING) Key, value pair will show at the bottom of the receipt.
 Can take multiple values (pipe separated, example below).
-Each value show on a new line | No itemNumber | (STRING) Item Number, barcode, etc.. | No variant | (STRING)| No
+Each value show on a new line | No itemNumber | (STRING) Item Number, bar-code, etc.. | No variant | (STRING)| No discount | List of discount | No extraCharges| List of discount | No

 **Billing Address Object**